The ‘don’ts’ when building reputation

 There are many ‘dos’ when building reputation; indeed, Shifting Sands is dedicated to creating the mindset and skills for succeeding at this work.
 Less frequently discussed are the ‘don’ts,’ but these are just as important.

-Everyone who has ever worked in communications—or, more likely, every human who has ever worked with other humans—has made mistakes, misspoke, missed an opportunity or showed the occasional misjudgment.
+Everyone who has ever worked in communications—or, more likely, every human who has ever worked with other humans—has made mistakes, misspoken, missed an opportunity or showed occasional misjudgment.
 We all have a war story, and as the philosopher, Friedrich Nietzsche said, ‘That which does not kill us makes us stronger.’
-Kelly Clarkson said this, too.
+The singer Kelly Clarkson said this, too.

-Waffle: as in a wishy-washy statement that doesn’t take a position one way or the other.
-Often, companies –as well as institutions and CEOs—want to ‘play it safe’ and in so doing strive to find words for a situation that will please many stakeholders and end up pleasing none.
-A ‘mixed message’ communicates nothing.
+Waffle: A ‘waffle’s is what I call a wishy-washy statement –one that isn’t clear, doesn’t take a position and often reads like a word salad.
+Lots of words that don’t necessarily go together but feels, to the speaker, like an authentic statement.
+Apologies for the food analogies – I must be hungry as I write this.
+The point is that often, companies – as well as institutions and CEOs—want to ‘play it safe’ and in so doing strive to find words for a situation that will please many stakeholders and invariably end up pleasing none.
+An ‘mixed message’ communicates nothing no matter the number of words used.
 And when that happens, reputation takes a hit.

 To illustrate how ‘waffles’ play out, consider U.S. university responses to student protests earlier this spring about the crisis in the Middle East.
 University presidents who made strong clear statements followed by strong clear actions maintained their reputation and that of their school.
-Reputationally, those who vacillated, whose statements aimed more for ‘neutral’ than a specific point of view, found themselves taking criticism from all sides.
-Here’s a good read from Forbes about lessons learned.
-What is also worth noting is how the waffling by many has impacted confidence in American universities overall.
-According to national surveys, American confidence in higher education has plummeted over the past year, reaching record lows after months of campus protests over the Israeli-Palestinian conflict and Congressional hearings about anti-Semitism on college campuses.
+Those who vacillated, whose statements aimed more for ‘neutral’ than a specific point of view, found themselves taking criticism from all sides.
+Here’s a good read about lessons learned.
+What is also worth noting is how waffling impacted confidence in American universities overall.
+According to national surveys, American confidence in higher education has plummeted over the past year, reaching record lows after months of campus protests and the following Congressional hearings about this issue on college campuses.

-It took the company the better part of two weeks to issue a statement admitting ‘grievous errors and internal steps to prevent them in the future.”
+It took the company the better part of two weeks to issue a statement admitting, “grievous errors and internal steps to prevent them in the future.”
 The blow to Balenciaga’s reputation extended to sales around the world.
-Here is a timeline
+Here is a timeline.
+The good news in this case is that Balenciaga’s reputation has bounced back due, in many ways, to steps taken to rebuild.

-Wait too long: As outlined above, when companies delay response, often times, they cede control of the story.
+Wait too long: As outlined above, when companies delay response, often, they cede control of the story and let others control the message.
 Social media kicks in.
-Some voices go viral.
-And then when the company finally does respond, it is weighed against the noise and build-up over the previous days or weeks.
+The loudest, and sometimes most polarizing, voices go viral.
+And then when the company finally does respond, the message is weighed against the noise and build-up over the previous days or weeks.
 Make no mistake, deciding when and how to respond to an issue is highly sensitive and surely one of the most challenging for any communications team.
 Rushing a response is never recommended.
-But, an earnest, authentic, considerate and timely response always is.
-An example of a ‘don’t that will be in crisis communications handbooks for the next decade comes from Bud Light.
-Read More.
+But an earnest, authentic, considerate and timely response always is.
+An example of a ‘don’t’ that will be in crisis communications handbooks for the next decade comes from the beer brand Bud Light.

-Speak ‘corporate:” Words are so fantastic.
+Speak “corporate:” Words are so fantastic.
 There are so many of them available to us.
 The stories supporting reputation work need to be conveyed with words that resonate and make a human connection.
 Stakeholders want to feel as if the company is speaking directly to them individually.
 I just finished a new corporate narrative for a biopharma company.
-It was a journey for the company’s leadership team, without question, but once we captured the emotion behind the founding of the company and the work they do, we were able to move beyond the standard, safe corporate phrases to really differentiate them.
+It was a journey for the company’s leadership team, without question, but once we captured the emotion behind the founding of the company and the work they do, we were able to move beyond the standard, safe corporate phrases to get to the heart of what makes them different and important.

-The good news is that there are many more ‘dos’ that guide excellent reputation work than ‘don’ts.’
-NEED A LAST LINE.
+The good news is that there are many ‘dos’ to guide excellent reputation work, but for the best outcomes, the ‘don’ts’ offer cautionary tales of their own.

 The views and opinions published here belong to the author and do not necessarily reflect the views and opinions of the publisher.